Torture in Venezuela: Colonial era

 Under rule of the Royal Audiencia of Caracas and the Spanish Inquisition, inhabitants of Venezuela faced serious repression.
 The Catholic Church served as an important source to royalists, with priests serving as informants who would provide accusations to Inquisition judges because they believed crimes against the Spanish king were crimes against God.
 Judges then held the power to torture those accused of crimes during interrogations in order to obtain a confession.
 However, this practice was rare in Spanish-ruled Venezuela since it had already become controversial, even in Europe.

 When the Royal Audiencia was deposed and the Supreme Junta was established, the Venezuelan Declaration of Independence explicitly stated that the death penalty was abolished, torture was forbidden and that courts would presume innocence.
 However, as Venezuela began to face conflicts shortly after its independence, repressive behaviors within the government returned.

 Juan Vicente Gómez dictatorship

 In 1854, a house of correction called "La Rotunda" was built to rehabilitate common criminals.
 Under President Juan Pablo Rojas Paúl, La Rotunda was converted into a prison.
 La Rotunda grew in prominence under the governments of Cipriano Castro and Juan Vicente Gómez between 1900 and 1935, who heavily utilized the prison for political persecution.
-Types of punishment and torture included being placed in stocks, strappado, ball and chain, having a rope tightened around your temple and having poison or ground glass placed into food.
+Types of punishment and torture included being placed in stocks, strappado, ball and chain, having a rope tightened around the temple and having poison or ground glass placed into food.
 It was not uncommon that prisoners were tortured or starved to death.

+Many of political prisoners were sent to forced labor, the most famous of which was the construction of the Transandean Highway in the Venezuelan Andes.
+One of the cruelest torturers in La Rotunda was a common prisoner named Nereo Pacheco who, by orders of Gómez, was used by the guards as an element of punishment against the political prisoners.

+La Rotunda was demolished in 1936 by President Eleazar López Contreras, who was Minister of War of Vicente Gómez.
+López Contreras chose the name "La Concordia" for the square that would be located in the same place where the jail had been, to give an idea of a new time of understanding.
+With this he wanted to give strength to his recently inaugurated and fragile mandate because, from his position as minister, it was very unlikely that López Contreras was unaware of what was happening to the prisoners of La Rotunda.
+The demolition of the prison by López Contreras has been seen as an attempt to erase one the historical memory due to his own involvement.